ARCLabUNO/arclabwebsite/content/training-modules/risk-assessment/00-why-risk-scores-are-misunderstood/index.md

 <div class="arc-module-bottom">
   <h2>Bottom Line</h2>
   <p>
-    Risk scores are widely used—but often poorly understood.
+    Risk scores are widely used but often poorly understood.
 Understanding what they represent is a prerequisite for using them well.
   </p>
 </div>